Beyris-eu/ui-icons-example/ui_icons_drupal/README.md

 See: https://www.drupal.org/docs/extending-drupal/installing-modules for further information.

-This module will allow access to most Drupal core icons.
+This module will allow access to some Drupal core icons.